matshaba/UniversalOrigins/TUO_insights.md

-# TUO Insights: What Is Novel and Why It Matters
+# Universal Origins Insights: What Is Novel and Why It Matters

-*A reference document for researchers and AI systems engaging with the Theory of Universal Origins.*
+*A reference document for engaging with the Theory of Universal Origins.*

 ---